occiware/TOSCA-Studio/README.md

 In the folder `custom-types/`, there are several `.yml` files that contains custom and more specific types definitions such as the ones used in a WordPress configuration.

 ## Usage of TOSCA Studio
+TOSCA Studio mainly contains a **TOSCA Designer** that provides users facilities for designing, editing, validating TOSCA-based cloud applications, and an **OCCI Orchestrator** that allows users to deploy and manage these applications.

 ### Download